abhishekshelar126200/Replay_Mitigation/README.md

 ## Usage

 To run the banking system:
+1. Clone the repository into your local pc `git clone https://github.com/abhishekshelar126200/Replay_Mitigation`
+1. Navigate to the server directory `cd server`
-1. Start the server: `go run server.go`
+2. Start the server: `go run server.go`
+3. Navigate to the server directory `cd client`
-2. Run the client to perform transactions: `go run client.go`
+4. Run the client to perform transactions: `go run client.go`

 The client will send transaction requests (e.g., deposits and withdrawals), and the server will validate them to prevent replay attacks.

-## Security Notes

-- Ensure all communication is over HTTPS to prevent interception of nonces and signatures.
-- Store the `userSecret` securely (e.g., encrypted in a database or key management system).
-- Implement rate limiting to prevent flooding attacks.